 \section{Justified Representation}

-Justified representation is a crucial property that is desired to be satisfied by approval based rules.
-Justified Representation~\cite{aziz2015}, Extended Justified Representation~\cite{aziz2015}, Proportional Justified Representation~\cite{sanchez2017}, Proportional Representation~\cite{pereira2016} and Strong Proportional Representation~\cite{pereira2016} are based on similar concepts.
-If there exists a sizeable group of voters with common preferences then the group should have {representation} in the committee.
-The minimum number of representatives to be selected from the group is based on the size of the group and the number of common approvals.
-Keeping this objective, we define justified representation for attribute-approval voting in two ways, 1) Simple Justified Representation (SJR) and 2) Compound Justified Representation (CJR).
+Justified representation\footnote{Similar notions are, Extended Justified Representation~\cite{aziz2015}, Proportional Justified Representation~\cite{sanchez2017}, Proportional Representation~\cite{pereira2016} and Strong Proportional Representation~\cite{pereira2016}.} is a crucial property that is desired to be satisfied by approval based rules.
+For satisfying this representation, if there exists a sizeable group of voters with common preferences then the group should have {representation} in the committee.
+Based on this, we provide two definitions of justified representation for attribute-approval voting as follows: 1) Simple Justified Representation (SJR) and 2) Compound Justified Representation (CJR).
 For $d=1$ simple and compound justified representations are the same.